calebzulawski/symtool/README.md

 ```
 Note: symbols are renamed in-place so the new name cannot be longer than the original.

-### Why use symtool?
+## Why use symtool?
-* Pretty fast (objects are simply patched, not recreated)
+* Pretty fast (objects are simply patched, no regeneration or relocations necessary)
-* Should support a wide variety of unusual object formats (for example, Intel's ICC merges string tables)
+* Supports a wide variety of unusual object formats (for example, Intel's ICC merges string tables)
 * Cross-platform method of adjusting symbol visibility of existing objects and archives (GNU ld can do this when linking, but Apple's ld64 cannot)

+## License
+symtool is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.